livebook-dev/livebook/README.md

   * LIVEBOOK_APP_SERVICE_URL - sets the application url to manage this Livebook instance within the cloud provider platform.

-  * LIVEBOOK_NAME - sets the node name for running Livebook in a cluster.
-    Note that only this or LIVEBOOK_SNAME can be set.
+  * LIVEBOOK_NODE - sets the node name for running Livebook in a cluster.
+Note that this sets RELEASE_NODE if present when creating a release.

-  * LIVEBOOK_SNAME - sets the node shortname for running Livebook in a cluster.
-    Note that only this or LIVEBOOK_NAME can be set.
+  * LIVEBOOK_DISTRIBUTION - sets the node distribution for running Livebook in a cluster.
+Must be "name" (long names) or "sname" (short names).
+Note that this sets RELEASE_DISTRIBUTION if present when creating a release.
+Defaults to "sname".

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.